edivaldolluisb/ClearVueLogBook/stage1_context/interviews/interview2.md

 **What would an ideal solution look like for them?**

--   A streamlined checkout process.
--   Clear return policies presented upfront.
--   AI-powered recommendations based on face shape.
+-   A face-scanning tool to recommend best frame styles.
+-   More customer-submitted photos with different face shapes.

 **What concerns or hesitations do they have about new approaches?**

--   Worries about difficulty in returning purchased glasses.
+-   Worries about privacy when using face-scanning tools.
+-   Concerned about returns being time-consuming.

 **How do they measure success for completing the task efficiently?**

--   Smooth, hassle-free purchase process.
--   Receiving a product that meets expectations in style and fit.
+-   Finding a well-fitting frame quickly without returns.

 ---

 ## Additional Observations

--   Prefers buying in-store for first-time purchases but open to online for repeat orders.
+-   Open to trying AI recommendations but skeptical about accuracy.